Bayreuth Festival

 OTHER WAYS TO OBTAIN BAYREUTH TICKETS

-1. Members of the Gesellschaft der Freunde von Bayreuth have already received their full information on the Festival with order forms.
+1. Members of the Gesellschaft der Freunde von Bayreuth will receive order forms in Fall 2025.

-3. In the past few years, a portion of the total number of Bayreuth Festival tickets is also available through immediate online sale, in a process separate from the ticket office orders described in paragraph 2, above.
-That process is currently scheduled to begin on December 3, 2023.
+3. In the past few years, a portion of the total number of Bayreuth Festival tickets is also available through immediate online sale.
+That process usually begins in December.

 THE BAYREUTH STIPENDIUM